Front Controller Design pattern tutorials with examples in Java

 • Struts

-In a web application, whenever clients send a request to the server, the server process the request, if possible makes a database call, gets the data from the Database or other third-party systems and processes the data, and sends the response.
+In a web application, when clients send requests to the server, the server processes the request, potentially makes database calls, retrieves data from the database or other third-party systems, processes the data, and sends back a response.

-Because of this process, there is a lack of a single point of contact for the request.
+Due to this process, there is a lack of a single point of contact for the request.
+The Front Controller design pattern addresses this issue.

-This Servlet is an act Single central entry point for the request sent by the browser.
-For example.
-ActionServlet is the front controller for Struts-based applications.
-DispatchServlet is the front controller for spring web MVC-based applications.
+For instance, ActionServlet is the front controller for Struts-based applications, and DispatchServlet serves as the front controller for Spring Web MVC-based applications.

-This is a simple example of understanding how mobile and desktop requests are processed via a single controller.
+Consider a simple example illustrating how requests from both mobile and desktop clients are processed via a single controller.

-DesktopClient is a client sending a request from Desktop.
+DesktopClient represents a client sending a request from a desktop.

 public class DesktopClient {